sheljohn/siglot/README.md

 ### Examples

 Examples of usage are provided and commented in the `example.cpp` source file.
 You can compile it using the `makefile` provided.
 _**Note 1:** You will need g++ 4.7.2+ or another recent compiler supporting C++11 to compile these sources._
-_**Note 2:** Adapting these sources for older C++ version might be possible without too much effort, contact me if you need to do it, I might be able to help._
+_**Note 2:** Adapting these sources for older C++ versions might be possible without too much effort, contact me if you need to do it, I might be able to help._

 ### Useful Classes